hydraulic-software/conveyor/guidebook/docs/configs/escape-hatch.md

 # Update escape hatch

-!!! note
-    * The escape hatch feature is only available for Windows.
-    * This feature is **not** currently enabled by default.
-You must turn it on with config keys.
-It will be enabled by default in a future release.

-There are some situations where you might need to alter your user's installations using a channel that's not the usual MSIX update mechanism.
+There are some situations where you might need to alter your user's Windows installations using a channel that's not the usual MSIX update mechanism.
 For example:

 * You may wish to stop using Conveyor and transition to an alternative update mechanism.